 - 18. The Central Valley Water Board's authority to regulate waste discharges that could affect the quality of the waters of the state, which includes both surface water and groundwater, is found in the Porter-Cologne Water Quality Control Act (California Water Code Division 7). - 19.
 California Water Code section 13263 requires the Central Valley Water Board to prescribe WDRs, or waive WDRs, for proposed, existing, or material changes in discharges of waste that could affect water quality.
 The board may prescribe waste discharge requirements although no discharge report under California Water Code section 13260 has been filed.
 The WDRs must implement relevant water quality control plans and the California Water Code.
-The Central Valley Water Board may prescribe general waste discharge requirements for a category of discharges if all the following criteria apply to the discharges in that category: - a) The discharges are produced by the same or similar operations; - b) The discharges involve the same or similar types of waste; - c) The discharges require the same or similar treatment standards; and - d) The discharges are more appropriately regulated under general requirements than individual requirements.
+The Central Valley Water Board may prescribe general waste discharge requirements for a category of discharges if all the following criteria apply to the discharges in that category: - a) The discharges are produced by the same or similar operations. - b) The discharges involve the same or similar types of waste. - c) The discharges require the same or similar treatment standards. - d) The discharges are more appropriately regulated under general requirements than individual requirements.

-The rationale for developing general waste discharge requirements for irrigated agricultural lands in the Western Tulare lake Basin Area includes: (a) discharges are produced by similar operations (irrigated agriculture); (b) waste discharges under this Order involve similar types of wastes (wastes associated with farming); (c) water quality management practices are similar for irrigated agricultural operations; (d) due to the large number of operations and their contiguous location, these types of operations are more appropriately regulated under general rather than individual requirements; and (e) the geology and the climate are similar, which will tend to result in similar types of water quality problems and similar types of solutions.
+The rationale for developing general waste discharge requirements for irrigated agricultural lands in the Western San Joaquin River Watershed includes: (a) discharges are produced by similar operations (irrigated agriculture), (b) waste discharges under this Order involve similar types of wastes (wastes associated with farming), (c) water quality management practices are similar for irrigated agricultural operations, (d) due to the large number of operations and their contiguous location, these types of operations are more appropriately regulated under general rather than individual requirements, and (e) the geology and the climate are similar, which will tend to result in similar types of water quality problems11 and similar types of solutions.

-20. Whether an individual discharge of waste from irrigated lands may affect the quality of the waters of the state depends on the quantity of the discharge, quantity of the waste, the quality of the waste, the extent of treatment, soil characteristics, distance to surface water, depth to groundwater, crop type, management practices and other site-specific factors.
-These individual discharges may also have a cumulative effect on waters of the state.
-Waste discharges from some irrigated lands have impaired or degraded and will likely continue to impair or degrade the quality of the waters of the state within the Central
+20. Whether an individual discharge of waste from irrigated lands may affect the quality of the waters of the state depends on the quantity of the discharge, quantity of the waste, the quality of the waste, the extent of treatment, soil characteristics, distance to surface water, depth to groundwater, crop type, management practices and other site-specific